- US Webcasts Home

 - Data Acquisition

 - Automated Test

-Attend these introductory webcasts to learn the fundamentals of a particular measurement application, from theory to practice.
+Attend these introductory webinars to learn the fundamentals of a particular measurement application, from theory to practice.

-This seven-part, interactive webcast series covers the basics for common sensor and signal measurements.
+This six-part, interactive webinar series covers the basics for common sensor and signal measurements.
 Each session provides an overview of how specific sensors work, how to take measurements with those sensors, and how to reduce potential sources of error in your system.
 Experts will be on hand to answer your questions in real time.

 The series is intended for engineers, scientists, and technicians who need to acquire accurate measurements as part of their test, monitoring, or control systems.

 Making data-based decisions is crucial for success in industry applications, and to do so, you need the right data acquisition system.
 Learn about concepts and terminology associated with data acquisition and the key components and considerations for taking measurements.

 Review considerations for taking temperature measurements using thermocouples, resistance temperature detectors, or thermistors.
 Learn about sensor basics, how to connect sensors to your instruments, the importance of signal conditioning requirements, and how to reduce errors in your measurement system.